How to Answer Dental Assistant Interview Questions

 Below, you'll find tips for how to prepare for your interview, whether it's your first position as a dental assistant or not.
 Review common questions you're likely to receive during the interview, and practice how you will respond.

 Interview Tips for Dental Assistant Jobs

 If you're applying for your first job as a dental assistant, use your experience in school, which is often very focused on teamwork, in your responses.
 Translate your classroom experiences into examples of teamwork that you can share with the interviewer.
 For example, describe a team project, and explain how the team roles were selected, the role you were selected for, and how you collaborated with your team members to complete the assignment.
 As a dental assistant, you may serve as an extra set of hands for the dentist during procedures, so the ability to work well on a team is important.

-Regardless of whether you are just starting out or have many years of experience in the field, it is important to prepare for your interview.
+Regardless of whether you're just starting out or have many years of experience in the field, it's important to prepare for your interview.
 Here are some tips to help you feel confident when you walk into your interview: